Professor Alison Peirse

 Research interests

 My academic research is in horror film, with a focus on illuminating women’s invisible or overlooked contributions to the production of the genre.
 Within this area, I focus on how, when and why we write histories of women’s contributions.
-To do this, I tend to work at the intersection of production studies and feminist film historiographies.
-Then, I am just as interested in how we might think through and express these research findings through multiple registers, including written essays, festival programming and videographic work.
+To do this, I work at the intersection of production studies and feminist film historiographies.
+I consider how we might think through these research findings in written essays, festival programming and videographic criticism.

 Qualifications